Breast Cancer Types

 Invasive cancers have moved out of breast ducts or lobules into nearby breast tissue.
 If in situ cancers begin to spread, doctors call them invasive.

 Metastatic refers to cancer that started in the breasts but has moved to other parts of the body.
-It has spread beyond the breast and the surrounding, local areas.
+It has spread beyond the breast and surrounding lymph nodes.
 You might also hear this called stage IV, mets or advanced breast cancer, though “advanced” can also describe stage-3 cancers.
 See our page on stages for more.
 Metastatic breast cancer can feel especially intimidating, but know that many women live long, productive lives after this diagnosis.

 Breast cancer sometimes returns after treatment, even when it seemed to have disappeared.
 Doctors call this recurrent breast cancer.
 Recurrence, like metastatic breast cancer, can seem overwhelming—but the young women of YSC know that we can face it with confidence and hope.